-- These statistics include data only from periods when each SV was healthy. - These statistics are "per SV" that is, they apply to the signal from each satellite, not for averages across the constellation. - "The ergodic period contains the minimum number of samples such that the sample statistic is representative of the population statistic.
+- These statistics include data only from periods when each SV was healthy.
+Throughout this report, an SV is considered healthy based on the definition in SPS PS Section 2.3.2. - These statistics are "per SV" that is, they apply to the signal from each satellite, not for averages across the constellation. - "The ergodic period contains the minimum number of samples such that the sample statistic is representative of the population statistic.
 Under a one-upload-per-day scenario, for example, the traditional approximation of the URE ergodic period is 30 days."
-(SPSPS08 Section 3.4, Note 1)
+(SPSPS08 Section 3.4, Note 2)

 The statistics are computed over monthly periods and not daily.
 Monthly periods approximate the suggested 30 day period while conforming to a familiar time scale and avoiding the complication that a year is not evenly divisible by 30.
-We have computed the monthly statistic regardless of the number of days of availability in each month.
-(In reports for previous years, months with less than 25 days of availability have been indicated in Table 3.2, however in 2017 all SVs were available for more the 25 days for each month.)
+We have computed the monthly statistic regardless of the number of days of availability in each month but have identified SV-months with less than 25 days of availability to note any SV-month with significantly less data than expected.

 Table 3.2 contains the monthly 95^{th} percentile values of the RMS SIS URE based on the assumptions and constraints described above.
 For each SV, the worst value across the year is marked in red.
-In all cases, no values exceed 7.8 m, and so this requirement is met for 2017.
+In all cases, no values exceed 7.8 m, and so this requirement is met for 2018.

 Figure 3.1 provides a summary of these results for the entire constellation.
-For each SV, shown along the horizontal axis, the median value of the monthly 95^{th} percentile SIS URE is displayed as a point.
-The full range of the monthly 95^{th} percentile SIS URE is shown by the vertical bars.
-Color distinguishes between the Block IIR, Block IIR-M, and Block IIF SVs.
+For each SV, shown along the horizontal axis, the median value of the monthly 95th percentile SIS URE is displayed as a point.
+The full range of the monthly 95th percentile SIS URE is shown by the vertical bars.
+Color distinguishes between the Block IIA, Block IIR, Block IIR-M, and Block IIF SVs.
 The red horizontal line at 7.8 m is the performance threshold asserted by the SPSPS08 Section 3.4 performance metric.